Learn more about Talbot's Ph.D. and Ed.D. Programs in Educational Studies.

 Note: Official documents presented for admission or evaluation become part of the student's academic file and normally cannot be returned or copied for distribution.

-The Ed.D. degree requires 45-semester units including 18 units of core classes and 27 units of electives, plus the Candidacy Examination and Dissertation.
-The doctoral program director serves as the student's advisor who assists in planning the schedule of courses and supervises the student's progress in the program and the development of an elective program based on the two-year projected schedule of courses being offered.
-Up to 6 units of graduate course work directly related to the specialization may be taken in other departments at Biola University or transferred in from other accredited graduate institutions.
+The Ed.D. degree requires 45-semester units including 21 units of core classes and a Candidacy Exam Capstone course and 24 units of electives, plus the dissertation.
+The student's advisor assists in planning the schedule of courses and supervises the student's progress in the program and the development of an elective program based on the two-year projected schedule of courses being offered.
+Up to 3 units of graduate course work directly related to the specialization may be taken in other departments at Biola University or transferred in from other accredited graduate institutions.

 Doctoral Program Proposal

-During the first term of study and in consultation with the program director, students identify the 21-unit electives program they will complete, along with the remaining core courses, to meet the 36-semester unit minimum requirement.
-Then, during the second term of study, at a meeting with the program director, students present their doctoral Program Proposal.
+During the first term of study and in consultation with the program director, students identify the 24-unit electives program they will complete, along with the remaining core courses, to meet the 45-semester unit minimum requirement.
 Once approved, this schedule serves as the projected course of study.
 A copy of the Program Proposal is placed in the student's file.
-Modifications must have prior approval of the program director.
+Modifications must have prior approval of the student's advisor.

-During the final semester of coursework, the student also enrolls in TTDE 886 Comprehensive Examination Orientation to prepare for TTDE 887 Comprehensive Examination the following semester.
-Upon completion of all course work, the student completes the Comprehensive Examination before engaging work on the dissertation.
-The Comprehensive Examination evaluates the student's attainment of program study objectives.
-Detailed information about the Comprehensive Examination is available in the Doctoral Program Handbook.
+During the final semester of coursework, the student also enrolls in the TTDE 877 Candidacy Exam Capstone course.
+The student completes the candidacy exam before engaging work on the dissertation.
+The candidacy exam evaluates the student's attainment of program study objectives.

 Advancement to Candidacy

 Official candidacy for the doctorate signifies an advanced stage in the student's progress and is characterized by self-directed research in the completion of a dissertation under the direction of a faculty dissertation advisor.
-In order to be admitted to candidacy, the student must have successfully:
+In order to be admitted to candidacy, the student must have successfully passed the candidacy exam.

-After passing the Comprehensive Examination, the student will enroll in TTDE 888 B Dissertation Proposal Development (3 units) for one semester and then TTDE 891 Dissertation (3 units) for up to two semesters.
+After passing the candidacy exam, the student will enroll in TTDE 891 Dissertation (3 units) for up to three semesters.
 A student must enroll for a minimum of two terms of TTDE 891 and must be enrolled in 891 or 895 Dissertation Extension the semester of graduation.
-Dissertation students are considered full-time for a maximum of one semester of TTDE 888 B and two semesters of TTDE 891 only.
+Ed.D. dissertation students are considered full-time for a maximum of three semesters of TTDE 891 only.
 Doctoral students must submit a dissertation evidencing high attainment in scholarship.
 Detailed information may be found in the Dissertation Guidelines Handbook.

 Final Dissertation Defense